table of contents (PART II) EDITOR’S NOTE: These titles are deliberately pretentious. Just for show.

 That’s just a small sampling of the abuse she dumped on me personally.
 I haven’t even gotten into what she did to other people yet.
 In the dozen years I worked for her, I would regularly witness her read the riot act to her executive assistant du jour for the high capital crime of failure to read her mind.
 For example, she once gave an EA complete shit for not knowing the phone number of a man the EA had never heard of hitherto.
 If I recall, Ellis’ instruction to said EA, in full, was “Call Ronnie!”, without specifying Ronnie who.
 The EA, a recent hire at the time who I think had only been with the firm a few weeks, was only aware of one Ronnie involved with the company.
 So she called that guy.
 A few minutes later, Ellis would throw a fit and feed her to the lions for calling the wrong Ronnie.

 It’s entirely the EA’s fault, you see.
 Nothing was ever Ellis’ fault.
 In the throes of her up-to-eleven workaholism, Ellis began to have a certain quasi-Wahhabist mentality about herself.
-She saw herself as perfect and blameless and incapable of making a mistake, because Allah had perfected for her her religion and completed His favour on her, and it was either treason or sacrilege to dishonour her and her family by suggesting she was ever at fault for anything.
+She saw herself as perfect and blameless and incapable of making a mistake, because Allah had perfected for her her religion and completed His favour on her (Allah in this case being Harvard University), and it was either treason or sacrilege to dishonour her and her family by suggesting she was ever at fault for anything.
 Should anything go horribly awry or otherwise fall short of her expectations, the first knee-jerk instinct was to blame it on the (metaphorical) Jews.

 For Ellis’ purposes, the EA of the moment served as the de facto head of all corporate Jewry.
 An über-convenient lightning rod for her to dump all her rage and frustration upon.
 Needless to say, Ellis frequently found herself a Bond without a Moneypenny.
 The executive assistant position within the company had a tragicomically high turnover rate.
 Whoever the poor unfortunate soul was who donned that particular hat was basically tasked with being Smithers to her Mr. Burns, perhaps something even worse than that.
 I was temporarily forced into that position myself when a previous girl abruptly quit, and I can say without the slightest hint of exaggeration that having my genitalia slowly ripped off by the jaws of a famished Australian saltwater crocodile sounds like more fun to me than that job.